rohan843/cybersecurity-notes/README.md

 Some common elements of security audits are:

 1. **Establishing the scope and goals of the audit**: **Scope** refers to the specific criteria of an internal security audit.
 Organizations need to identify people, assets, policies, procedures and technologies that might impact an organization's security posture. **Goals** are an outline of the organization's security objectives, i.e., what they want to acheive in order to improve their security posture.
-2. **Conducting a risk assessment of the organization's assets.**: This step is focussed on identifying potential risks, threats and vulnerabilities.
+2. **Conducting a risk assessment of the organization's assets**: This step is focussed on identifying potential risks, threats and vulnerabilities.
 It helps organizations measure what security measures should be implemented and monitored to ensure the safety of assets.

+> Before proceeding to the next steps, we need to review the scope and goals, along with the risk assessment.
+Ask the following questions:
+>
+> 1. What is the audit meant to acheive?
+> 2. Which assets are most at risk?
+> 3. Are current controls sufficient to protect those assets?
+> 4. If not, what controls and compliance regulations need to be implemented?

-3. Completing a controls assessment.
+5. **Completing a controls assessment**:
-4. Assessing compliance.
+6. Assessing compliance
-5. Communicating results to stakeholders.
+7. Communicating results to stakeholders

 > [This](./Audit%20Scope%20and%20Goals%20Example.pdf) document presents a sample outline of an organization's security audit.